-1.8 The new Local Plan will cover most of Worthing borough.
-However, unlike the existing Core Strategy, it will not cover the land in the north of the borough that lies within the South Downs National Park.
+The Local Plan covers most of Worthing borough.
+However, unlike the previous Core Strategy, it does not cover the land in the north of the borough that lies within the South Downs National Park.
 The National Park Authority is a planning authority in its own right and produces the Local Plan which sets planning policy for the South Downs National Park area as a whole.